 - 1 teaspoon red pepper flakes

 - 4 green cardamom pods (seeds removed, then crushed into a powder.
 Discard skins.)

 - Make the dressing by blending all ingredients together really well.
 Use a blender or a mortar and pestle.
 Set aside.

 - In a saucepan, bring 1 ¾ cups of water to boil.
 Season with salt and ground black pepper.

 - When the water boils, add the couscous and turn off the heat.
 Stir once to mix, then cover and let the couscous stand at least 10 minutes.

-- In a larger pan, heat 1 tsp of olive oil.
+- In a larger pan, heat 1 teaspoon of olive oil.
 Add the asparagus, season with salt and ground black pepper, and stir-fry about 3-4 minutes.

 - Add the couscous and the chickpeas and heat unitl warmed through, stirring occasionally.

 - Turn off the heat and add the roasted red peppers and spring onions along with the dressing, almonds, dates, and coriander.
 Stir well to mix.